Get help with rent and find housing assistance programs.

 State and local government organizations that help pay rent

-Many states as well as local governments operate agencies that administer public assistance type programs that can provide help paying rent, security deposits, storage fees or other housing expenses.
-For example Massachusetts offers RAFT, the THHSC is available in Texas, the Florida EFAHP program, and there is the Connecticut RAP program.
-These are some of the state administered rent assistance programs available for struggling tenants, but each is only for residents of those states.
+For example, the federal government has ESG grants as well as homeless prevention and rehousing.
+States also offer rent help, and as examples Massachusetts offers RAFT, the THHSC is available in Texas, the Florida EFAHP program, and there is the Connecticut RAP program.
+These are some of the stat government administered rent assistance programs available for struggling tenants, but each is only for residents of those states that meet income as well as other qualifications.
 Other states have their own housing and rental assistance resources.